Cloud-Innovation-Partners/cloudtdms/docs/providers.md

         "name" :  "my_data_set",
         "column" :  "4",
         "ignore_headers" :  "yes",
-        "encrypt": {"type": "ceasar","key" : "js7AaX3nFh72fuhueVAgc1G"}
+        "encrypt": {"type": "caesar","key" : 9797 }
         }
       ```
-     **Note:**  1. *You don't have to specify a `key` for `monoalpha` encryption technique.*
-                   2. *For `caesar` encryption technique, you must provide the key which contains only integers.*

    + *mask_out* : With this option you can apply character substitution to values.
 You can replace a value character
-                  with a symbol such as “*” or “x” etc. to mask the actual data.
+                  with a symbol such as `*` or `x` etc. to mask the actual data.
 This option takes a dictionary value
                   comprising three keys.

      - *with* : This attribute takes a single character as value such as `*` or `x` which will be used as a substitute value